 Several parents have brought lawsuits against makers of cow’s milk-based baby formulas including Abbott Laboratories, Inc. (maker of Similac) and Mead Johnson & Company, LLC (maker of Enfamil) for causing their preterm babies to get sick or die from NEC.
 Common causes of action include:

-- Strict liability for design defect (defective product) because there was a reasonable alternative design
+- Strict product liability for design defect (defective product) because there was a reasonable alternative design

 - Strict liability for failure to warn

 - Wrongful death (if the infant died)

 The strongest product liability lawsuit claim is probably “failure to warn” considering these cow’s milk-based formulas have no warning labels disclosing the NEC risks.
 Abbott and Mead Johnson knew – or should have known – about the risks of bovine-based formulas on preemies, and they intentionally omitted adequate warnings.

 With all of the scientific evidence linking human milk to NEC in preemies, they had an obligation to warn about their products’ hazards and dangers.
 Had there been an adequate warning on the products’ labels, neonatologists and pediatricians may have chosen human donor milk instead.6

 Furthermore, it was never an undue hardship for Abbott or Mead Johnson to add a warning label disclosing the NEC risks.
 Baby formula is regulated as a food, not a drug.
 So adding a warning would have been an easy process under the United States Federal Food, Drug, and Cosmetic Act (FDCA).